guettli/programming-guidelines/README.md

 Imagine your software product is like a CMS.
 A user can edit pages.
 The product keeps versions of this page, so that the editor can revert to an older version.

-Imagine the button to access the history is labeld "History".
+Imagine the button to access history is labeled "History".

 Terminology is more important than you think.